Bulletproof node.js project architecture 🛡️

 Dependency Injection 💉

-D.I. or inversion of control (IoC) is a common pattern that will help the organization of your code, by 'injecting' or passing through the constructor the dependencies of your class or function.
+D.I. or inversion of control (IoC) is a typical pattern that will help the organization of your code by 'injecting' or passing through the constructor the dependencies of your class or function.

-By doing this way you will gain the flexibility to inject a 'compatible dependency' when, for example, you write the unit tests for the service, or when the service is used in another context.
+Doing this will allow you to inject a 'compatible dependency' when, for example, you write the unit tests for the service or when the service is used in another context.

 import UserModel from '../models/user';